Cais/bns-featured-category/readme.txt

 == Changelog ==
 = 2.0 =
 * Added `BNS_Options_Scripts_and_Styles`
+* Added inline documentation indicating what conditions will partially collapse the widget options panel

 = 1.9.3 =
 * Fixed problem with non-existent custom stylesheet (see 1.9.1)